Osceola Archer: Howard University

 Adams was a leader in Howard's Dramatic Club where she matriculated as part of Howard University's Class of 1913, and also studied ancient Greek and philosophy.

-On January 13, 1913, she was one of 22 women who co-founded the Alpha chapter of Delta Sigma Theta Sorority, Incorporated at Howard University.
+On January 13, 1913, she was one of 22 women who co-founded the Alpha chapter of Delta Sigma Theta sorority at Howard University.
 As documented in the Suffragists in Washington, D.C.: The 1913 Parade and the Fight for the Vote, Adams and her 21 co-founders attended the suffragette march, paving the way for future Black political activism despite their confinement to a segregated section during the event.

-Mary Church Terrell, best known as a founder of the National Association for the Advancement of Colored People (NAACP) and an advocate for women’s rights was made an honorary member, and accompanied them.
+A closer look at the facts determined that only the seniors of sorority marched and did so as the women of Howard University.
+Mary Church Terrell, best known as an advocate for women’s rights was made an honorary member of Delta Sigma Theta in 1919 and marched as a woman in the college section.

 After graduation, Adams and co-founder Marguerite Young Alexander helped form a chapter in Chicago, Illinois.
 She also later served as national treasurer.
 The organization has since formed "713 chapters and a membership of 100,000 college women.
 It devotes much of its energy to community service programs."

-Adams's activism with Delta Sigma Theta set the stage for her future activism "promoting equal opportunity for blacks and other minorities," in Actors Equity, and her work with the American Theatre Wing of the Stage Door Canteen during World War II.
+Adams is also known for "promoting equal opportunity for blacks and other minorities," in Actors Equity, and her work with the American Theatre Wing of the Stage Door Canteen during World War II.
 Delta Sigma Theta later named an award in her honor, for members who contributed to the arts and drama.

 After graduating from Howard, Osceola married Numa Pompilius Garfield Adams, a chemistry professor, member of Alpha Phi Alpha, and the first African-American Dean of Howard Medical School.
 They moved to Chicago in 1921.
 She also taught at Bennett College.
 Osceola later moved to New York City where she taught at the American Negro Theatre for nine years, and served as director of the Putnam Country Theater in New York City.